Mon. Tues. Thurs. Fri. 7:15 am - 2:45 pm

-- Books and library resources will be purchased on a monthly basis as determined by the yearly budget plan and in accordance with our Book Acquisition Procedures.
+- Books and library resources will be purchased on a monthly basis as determined by the yearly budget plan and in accordance with the District's Selection of Materials Procedures.

-- The Library Media Specialist, along with input from patrons, is responsible for the selection of new materials for the library.
+- The Library Media Specialist, in consultation with the School Committee, is responsible for the selection of new materials for the library.

-- Our collection will include picture books, audiobooks, high-interest books, books for curriculum needs, and nonfiction.
-We will also purchase fiction books selected from Middle Age, Young Adult, and Adult titles with teen appeal.
+- Our collection includes picture books, audiobooks, high-interest books, books for curriculum needs, and nonfiction.
+We also purchase fiction books selected from Middle Age, Young Adult, and Adult titles with teen appeal.

 - We serve students from 15-18 years of age and adults and will provide a diverse range of reading materials to fit all levels of student interests and developmental maturity.

-- We follow the Davis School District Collection Development Policy: 41-202 Section 2 Collection Development
+- We follow the Davis School District Selection of Materials Policy: 41-202 Selection of Materials

 MATERIAL AND BOOK ACQUISITION:

-In addition to the Davis District Acquisition Policies, new library materials will be selected in accordance with the following criteria:
+In addition to the Davis District Selection of Materials Policy, new library materials will be selected in accordance with the following criteria: